 Done right, 3D renderings allow you to show your physical spaces in the best possible life.
 The immersive experience your audience can experience even allows you to show a reality that does not (yet) exist.
 While that potential brings indisputable benefits, it also comes with some potential downfalls you have to consider.

 In other words, the concept of these multi-dimensional images has the potential to transform your marketing — for better or worse, depending on how you approach the subject.
 Let’s dig into the concept, why it has become so powerful, and how you can leverage it in a way that optimizes your marketing through a variety of channels.

 The Basics of 3D Renderings

-Architects, or anyone working with architects, will be familiar with this concepts.
+Architects, or anyone working with architects, will be familiar with these concepts.
 Any major building is usually available in a 3D format before the actual build begins.
-This model allows all stakeholders to envision the space how it will look like, making feedback and updates before any of the actual construction starts.
+This model allows all stakeholders to envision the space how it will look, making feedback and updates before any of the actual construction starts.

 These depictions tend to be hyper-realistic, with all the details needed to make them feel ‘real’.
 At the same time, they can be customized to take out specific variables, like weather or even surrounding buildings, that might distract from the core item or space to be featured.